gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

   - In the role of the auditor, what are the chapters of the ISO 27001 standard that have been disregarded, which may lead to non-compliance?

-- Case 2
+- _Case 2_

   - The Gamma company submits an application for certification of its ISMS to the certification body.
 When analyzing documented information from the management system, the company does not have a written information security policy

   - In the role of the auditor, what are the chapters of the ISO 27001 standard that have been disregarded, which may lead to non-compliance?

 #pagebreak()

 = M11.2 - Practical cases, ISMS audit

 In this chapter we will see, through examples, what are some important aspects to consider in the ISO / IEC 27001 audit.
-We will also deepen the concept of document, given that their examination is fundamental in audits.
+We will also deepen the concept of _document_, given that their examination is fundamental in audits.

 == Documentation for audit and certification process